roerohan/vscode-MongoSnippets-NodeJS/CONTRIBUTING.md

 The following is a set of guidelines for contributing to mongo-snippets-for-node-js.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+> Note: Contributions should be made to the dev branch of the repository.

 ## Table of Contents

 1. [Styleguides](#styleguides)